-Gorsuch Tiptoes Around Awkward Presentation at Judicial Meeting
+Gorsuch Faces Telling Moment With 15-Year-Old’s Essay on Korematsu

 The student’s sophisticated essay not only criticized the decision as an unfortunate example of the U.S. judicial system’s falling prey to racism, but also drew a parallel to Trump’s travel ban on individuals from six Muslim-majority countries.

 Gorsuch, who will decide the constitutionality of Trump’s travel ban with his Supreme Court colleagues later this year, presented Olivia and other students with awards.
-He deftly avoided commenting on the substance of the essay, contenting himself with praising Olivia’s interest in the history of judicial branch and the American government in general.
+He deftly avoided commenting on the substance of the essay, contenting himself with praising Olivia’s interest in the history of the judicial branch and the American government in general.

 “We spend a lot of time talking about the depressing state of civics in general, but moments like this are heartening for me,” Gorsuch said during the presentation.